The Complement to Addition

 Ablation and addition together establish causal evidence:

-A direction that passes both tests is a genuine causal mediator of the behavior.
+A direction that passes both tests is a strong candidate causal mediator for the tested behavior.
+The tests do not establish that it is the only mediator or that the intervention changes nothing else.

 Pause and think: One direction across many models